 By contrast, where these ideas were absent, as in the French and Russian revolutions, oppression worse than that of the old regime quickly followed.
 The French revolution rapidly degenerated into wholesale slaughter under the Jacobins, and the Russian revolution ushered in the terror of the cheka.
 That is why there is no “French experiment” and only fossilized fools like Bernie Sanders pine for the failed “Soviet experiment.”
 Those truths held self-evident, of the unalienable right to life, liberty, and the pursuit of happiness, are the basis of this American Experiment.

 “…the ‘shining city upon a hill'”

 This is a long answer to a short question, but they are long drives.
-Put more succinctly, the American Experiment is, to me, about liberty: the liberty to live your life as you see fit, to pursue happiness in your own way, as long as it doesn’t impede anyone else’s pursuit.
+Put more succinctly, the American Experiment is, to me, about liberty: the liberty to live your life as you see fit and to pursue happiness in your own way, as long as it doesn’t impede anyone else’s pursuit.
 The flipside of this is responsibility, which can be scary.
-But only by remaining forever a child, with the government as the parent, can a person avoid some measure of responsibility.
+But only by remaining forever a child, with the government as the parent, can a person avoid some measure of that.

 “A republic, if you can keep it”